Navid200/xDrip/docs/Nightscout/UpdateScripts_22.md

-## Update Variables in a browser does not work!
+## Edit Variables in a browser does not work!
 [xDrip](../../README.md) >> [Features](../Features_page) >> [Nightscout](../Nightscout_page) >> [Nightscout on Google Cloud](./GoogleCloud) >> Update variables in a browser

 If choosing this option from the menu brings up a dialog telling you to press enter to proceed, but doing that, takes you back to the main menu, you will need to update scripts.